SripathCh/codenames/README.md

 - Achieved seamless integration of frontend and backend components, highlighting expertise in full-stack development and system integration.

+**Note**: This code and repository are for showcasing my projects and are not intended for external use.

 This project was generated using fastapi_template.

 ## Poetry